My Extended Weekend of Punishment and Preparation at the Direct Action Resource Center

 Day Three: “Woooooooah, We’re Half Way There!”

 I’m not quite sure anyone “woke up”; more of a fade from mostly unconscious to mostly conscious.
-I do remember that we transitioned to an administrative environment to begin classroom work, and we reevaluated the equipment that we brought.
+I do remember beginning begin classroom work, and we reevaluated the equipment that we brought.
 It’s taken me a couple months now to implement the changes that I notated needed to happen, and I’m still not done.
 Responsible finances being the main hurdle, the fact that planning and preparing for these types of situations months (or ideally years) in advance is the ticket.
-After taking some time to reflect and discussing with others from my class It’s become clear to me that there already exists in the modern world a group of people who (funny enough probably unknowingly) are significantly more equipped and trained for a TUSC scenario more than the shooting community, the backpacking community!
+After taking some time to reflect and discussing with others from my class It’s become clear to me that there already exists in the modern world a group of people who (probably unknowingly) are significantly more equipped and trained for a TUSC scenario more than the shooting community, the backpacking community!

 As funny at it may sound that a community often characterized for being hammock-dwelling peaceful hippies with acoustic guitars and frisbees, the resources that I’ve come to find available online that I would have benefited from the most is content on how to be a successful backpacker.
 Information on pack sizing/selection, weight distribution, sustainment equipment, and hygiene and nutrition considerations all will benefit those concerned with “grid down” survival just as much as information and training on tactical gear and firearms fundamentals.
 I would highly encourage you to look into this info yourself.

 This definitive “half-way” point cemented in my mind that I was going to complete the DARC course.
 After this point, I stopped even remotely considering quitting or giving up.
 Let this be an encouragement to you: there will always be points in your life that you feel like giving up or that you are not up to a task.
 The key if to remind yourself that your mindset comes before anything else.